Section Three: Getting Through

 • Arrive at venue 30 minutes before event begins.

-• Pick up programs and ID Card Reader from main office (afternoon events) or backstage (evening or weekend events).
+• Pick up programs from main office (afternoon events) or backstage (evening or weekend events).

-• Distribute programs and "swipe" ID cards into the ID Card Reader before and after the performance.
+• Distribute programs before the performance.
 Ensure that no food, drink or gum enters the house.

 • Display professionalism in dealing with the general public at all times.
 Be polite and courteous.
 If you encounter an emergency or situation you cannot resolve yourself, call Public Safety at 683-4000.